Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/build_hybrid_env.md

 ## Review and next steps

 You have learned how to build a basic Amazon EC2 hybrid environment and have added the required tools to access and manage your cluster.
-Next, read [Deploy your agents with Axway CLI](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli/) to learn how to add your environment to Amplify Central and to deploy the Amplify Istio Agents.
+Next, read [Deploy your agents with Axway CLI](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli/) to learn how to add your environment to Amplify and to deploy the Amplify Istio Agents.